rose-coste/docs-container-service/_best-practices/container-design-philosophy.md

 than as individual processes (nginx, apache2, sshd etc.) – doing so, will highlight the strengths of a container + microservice architecture for your application’s stack.

+## Resources

+For detailed background information about the Rackspace Container Service, follow the links suggested at
+[Introduction to container ecosystems and technologies: suggested reading] (/container-technologies-references/).